-- 1. Core Courses (Required) ......
-15 SCH HSCS 510 (3); HSCS 511 (3); HSCS 512 (3); HSCS 534 (3); HSCS 760 (3) - 2.
-Major Course (Required or as advised) ......15 SCH Specialization courses at the 500 and 600 level are required as advised. - A. At least fifteen (15) semester credit hours in one of the following fields: - Child and Family Development - Foods and Nutrition - Human Services and Consumer Sciences - B. Human Services and Consumer Sciences majors must complete at least six semester credit in two (2) HSCS specialization fields. - C. One 400\ course may be substituted for three (3) semester credit hours of graduate credits in this block.
+1. Core Courses (Requi red) 15 SCH

+HSCS 510 (3) HSCS 511 (3) HSCS 512 (3)

+HSCS 534 (3) HSCS 760 (3)

+- - A. At least fifteen (15) semester credit hours in one of the following fields: - Child and Family Development - Foods and Nutrition - Human Services and Consumer Sciences - B. Human Services and Consumer Sciences majors must complete at least six semester credit hours in each of two fields. - C. One 400\ course may be substituted for three semester credit hours of graduate credit in this block.

-CFDEV 435\ CHILD NUTRITION (3) Principles of nutrition affecting growth and development from conception to early childhood; emphasis on menu planning, preparations, portion control and nutritional requirements in early childhood programs.
+CFDEV 435\ CHILD NUTRITION (3) Principles of nutrition affecting growth and development from conception to early childhood.
+Emphasis on menu planning preparations portion control and nutritional requirements in early childhood programs.
 (Prerequisite: FN 233 or instructor's consent)

-CFDEV 436\ PARENTING (3) Theoretical procedures and techniques in guiding the behavior and development of children.
+CFDEV 436\ PARENTING (3) Theoretical procedures and techniques for use in guiding the behavior and development of the child.
 Application of current research and parenting models.
 (Prerequisite: CFDEV 234, 235 or instructor's consent)